LunaAmora/4orth/README.md

 ### Compilation

-Compilation generates WebAssembly Text code and compiles it with [WABT](https://github.com/WebAssembly/wabt).
+Compilation generates [WAT](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) and converts it to a [WebAssembly Binary Format](https://webassembly.github.io/spec/core/binary/index.html) .wasm file with [WABT](https://developer.mozilla.org/en-US/docs/WebAssembly/Text_format_to_wasm).
 So make sure you have it available in your `$PATH`.

 ```console
 $ ./4orth com game.porth